Can I Vape on a Train?

 Unfortunately, when it comes to mass transit, e-cigarette use is often prohibited.
 Amtrak has announced that vaping isn’t allowed either aboard the train or at the station.
 Furthermore, if the state or local government have banned vaping in public spaces (as is the case in New York City, Philadelphia and Chicago), you’ll have to wait until you’re off the train, off the platform, and onto neutral territory - i.e. the street - to use your blu.

-Same goes for the rail system across the pond, as signs prohibiting e-cig use popped up in train stations across Great Britain this past summer.
+Same goes for the rail system across the pond, as signs prohibiting e-cig use popped up in train stations across Great Britain this last year.

-- People watch.
-There are some interesting characters on mass transit.
+- People watch: There are some interesting characters on mass transit.
 Sit back and enjoy the free entertainment.
-Pro tip: Sit on the quiet car and watch people seethe at that one person who’s on their phone.